We humans are social creatures. It’s a big part of what makes us human.

 Let people know that if they want to share an idea with you, you’re always approachable.

-All of the above angles add up to one thing: creating a positive, affirmative, and conducive atmosphere in the workplace.
+All of the above suggestions lead to one overarching goal: creating a positive, affirmative and conducive atmosphere in the workplace.

 People should be encouraged to embrace empathy and to treat each other as they wish to be treated.
 Staff members should be encouraged to share ideas and to avoid negativity as much as possible.